NASA-Planetary-Science/sbmt-client/misc/programs/sumfiles-to-ck/README.txt

 ./msopck msopcksetup msopckinputdata ckfile

-The file ckfile will be generated which is the CK kernel file.
+The file ckfile will be generated which is the CK kernel file storing the orientation of the instrument relative to J2000.

 Note that if you want to rerun this program, make sure to delete the ckfile first since the msopck program simply appends to this file